CloudEngineHub/robomme_benchmark/readme.md

     ...
 )
 ```
 Each split has 50 episodes.
+The environment input/output format is provided in [doc/env_format.md](doc/env_format.md)

 ### 🔧 Data Generation